-Sunday River’s Mountain Room, is the latest at Peak Lodge at the gondola summit on North peak.
-Chef Harding Lee Smith of Portland Grill Room and Corner Room has opened a beautiful bar in the lodge with small plates, charcuterie, pate, toasts and cheese plus Maine craft beers and wine with a view of the slopes.
-Mountain Room offers a European style with artisanal cheeses, salads and sandwiches.
+Sunday River’s Mountain Room at Peak Lodge reached by Chondola is Chef Harding Lee Smith of Portland Grill Room and Corner Room beautiful bar and bistor.
+Small plates, charcuterie, pate, toasts and cheese plus Maine craft beers and wine with a view of the slopes.
+The Mountain Room offers a European style with artisanal cheeses, salads and sandwiches.
 As for the perfect après ski, we love Foggy Goggle for its slope view and live music.
 Sunday River’s Peak Dining at the North Peak Lodge via the Chondola on special evenings is also a treat.
 Camp at the Grand Summit Hotel has a cozy Maine comfort food menu and log cabin inspired atmosphere.

-Sugarloaf’s The Bag and Gepettos are rival restaurants in the Loaf’s village offering hungry skiers hearty soups, sandwiches and super juicy burgers at pocket friendly prices.
+Sugarloaf’s The Bag is THE placein the Loaf’s village to satisfy hungry skiers just steps from the ski lifts – serving up hearty soups, sandwiches and super juicy Bag burgers at pocket friendly prices.

-Stowe Mountain Lodge’s Hourglass is an après ski bar with a swank feel in heart of the sophisticated lodge, but you can order kid-friendly flatbreads and the best Vermont Cheeseburger reasonably.
-At the top of the Stowe Gondola, The Cliff House offers outstanding views and great ski lunches – like fondue.
+Stowe Mountain’s Lodge at Spruce Peak’s Hourglass is an après ski bar with a swank feel in heart of the sophisticated lodge, but you can order kid-friendly flatbreads and the best Vermont Cheeseburger reasonably.
+Chef’s Table at Solstice in the The Lodge is exclusive and elevated, with wine-pairings and amazing Chef creations from your high top peaking into the dynamic kitchen.
+At the top of the Stowe Gondola, The Cliff House offers outstanding views and great ski lunches – like Vermont cheese fondue.

 Killington’s Peak Lodge was completely replaced in 2014 – with local Vermont sourced food served at over 4,000 in a cafe style setting with couches, free WiFi and of course Wonderful views.